20 unwritten rules of online dating

 1. Modesty is a turn-off

-Many dating profiles start with statements like: “I’m no good at this kind of thing”.
+Many profiles on dating websites start with statements like: “I’m no good at this kind of thing”.
 The writers are doing themselves no favours.
 If you put yourself down, you won’t sound attractively self-effacing.
 You’ll sound needy and insecure.

 2. … and so is bragging